-Few can deny that the invention of automobiles and airplanes made traveling much more efficient but it's hard to forget that cars pollute the earth and airplanes can be used for terrorism or war.
+Few can deny that the invention of automobiles and airplanes made traveling much more efficient, but it's hard to forget that cars pollute and airplanes can be used for war.
 The same goes for rockets.
-They launched people into space but also carried nuclear weapons that caused mass destruction.
-Television and the Internet changed how we interact and share information, but sitting in front of a computer monitor or TV for countless hours, along with corn syrup, isn't helping fight obesity.
+They launched people into space but also carried nuclear warheads that caused mass destruction.
+Television and the internet changed how we interact and share information, but sitting in front of a computer monitor or TV for countless hours, along with corn syrup, isn't helping fight obesity.
 Nuclear fission creates power but can also wipe entire populations off the globe when used for evil.

 Way back in 1943, plant biologist Arthur Galston was studying a way to alter the growing season of soybeans when he started to work with triiodobenzoic acid as a plant growth hormone.
 It didn't work too well in excess, defoliating most of his crop and raising concerns about safety.

-Not soon afterwards, the US Army, working with the University of Chicago, learned that this compound could destroy the crops of enemies and went on to be used in the Vietnam War, among other places.
-The side effects however killed an estimated 400,000 people.
+Not soon afterwards, the US Army, working with the University of Chicago, learned that this compound could wipe out the crops of enemies, and it went on to be used in the Vietnam War, among other places.
+The side effects, however, took the lives of an estimated 400,000 people.

-Scientifically known as Tetraethyl lead or TEL, this compound initially was seen as an amazing new invention and was added to gasoline starting in the 1920s.
+Scientifically known as Tetraethyl lead, or TEL, this compound initially was seen as an amazing new invention and was added to gasoline starting in the 1920s.
 It was cheap and boosted the octane and engine compression in vehicles.
-It was however extremely toxic, polluting land, leading to lead poisoning in countless individuals and even linked to an increase in violent crime as the neurotoxins caused harmful side effects to the brain.
+It was, however, extremely toxic, polluting land, leading to lead poisoning in countless individuals, and it's even been linked to an increase in violent crime as the neurotoxins cause harmful side effects to the brain.